Fitch Four Drive: Existing tractors

 There are 4 known fully restored and operational Model D 20-35 Fitch tractors:

-Aberdeen, Washington; The Coach House Museum in Fielding, New Zealand; Marlborough Vintage Farm Machinery Museum in Blenheim, New Zealand and Gunnedah Rural Museum, Gunnedah, Australia.
+Aberdeen, Washington; The Coach House Museum in Feilding, New Zealand; Marlborough Vintage Farm Machinery Museum in Blenheim, New Zealand, and Gunnedah Rural Museum, Gunnedah, Australia.

 There are 5 known unrestored Model 20-35 tractors: Angels Camp Museum, Angels Camp, California; The Packard and Pioneer Museum in Maungatapere, Whangarei, Northland, New Zealand; and private owners around the Modesto, California area and in Central Minnesota.
 The Lake County California Historical Society, has a Model D 20-35 on display at the Ely Stage Stop & Country Museum near Kelseyville, CA. There is also a partial Fitch tractor in Las Vegas, NV that the owner is looking to restore.

 There are 5 known Model E/F 15-30 tractors:

 2 under private ownership in Michigan that are fully restored and operational, one at Museo de Tractores in Villa Carlos Paz, Argentina, one at North West Agricultural Museum in Lichtenburg, South Africa and a Model F in Ontario, Canada.